-Grants to Massachusetts municipalities for land conservation efforts in eligible cities.
-Funding is intended to conserve open space and natural resources, expand opportunities for outdoor recreation, and address the effects of climate change.
+Grants to Massachusetts municipalities to protect land and natural resources in eligible towns.
+Funding is intended for property appraisals, plans to promote conservation, and preparation of open space and recreation plans.
 Eligible applicants are municipalities with populations below 6,000.

 The Executive Office of Energy and Environmental Affairs (EEA) protects, conserves, and restores the natural resources of the Commonwealth.
-This program assists municipalities with populations below 6,000 in meeting the requirements for eligibility for the EEA grant programs, which provide funding for acquisition of land for conservation and recreation.
-Funding will be provided to all eligible municipalities on a first-come, first-served basis.
+This program assists municipalities with populations below 6,000 in meeting the eligibility requirements for the EEA grant programs, which provide funding for acquisition of land for conservation and recreation.

 GrantWatch ID#: 142492

 This grant provides an 80% reimbursement for approved project expenses in the following amounts:

 - OSRP: up to $ 10,000

 The contract period will begin on the date EEA executes the contract.
 Contracts issued pursuant to this BID must expend costs associated with the approved project by:

 - OSRP: June 30, 2021 and/or June 30, 2022

 - Other plans: June 30, 2021 and/or June 30, 2022

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.